modernben/forge-docs/1.0/accounts/cli.md

 ## Resources

-Forge provision servers with a variety of resources and additional software, such as Nginx, MySQL, etc. You may use Forge CLI to perform common actions on those resources.
+Forge provisions servers with a variety of resources and additional software, such as Nginx, MySQL, etc. You may use the Forge CLI to perform common actions on those resources.

 ### Checking Resource Status